Romance and Classical Studies

 - Complete an online application for admission to the Graduate College.

-- Mail the application fee (check or money order payable to BGSU) to the Graduate College along with all of the additional materials detailed on their webpage.
+- Mail the (check or money order payable to BGSU) to the Graduate College along with all of the additional materials detailed on their webpage.

 - Send to the Graduate College two official (directly from the institution) transcripts from all institutions attended.